-

 Are there any withholding taxes?

-The Maldivian tax regime has a mechanism through which payments made to non-residents are captured.
-The obligation to withhold and pay the tax to MIRA is on the person carrying on business in the Maldives who makes the payment to the non-resident.
-The below table shows the payments liable for withholding taxes and the tax rates applicable.
+The Maldivian tax regime incorporates three main withholding tax mechanisms: Employee Withholding Tax (“EWT”), Non-Resident Withholding Tax (“NWT”), and Capital Gains Withholding Tax (“CGWT”).
+The obligation to withhold and pay the tax to MIRA is on the person carrying on business in the Maldives who makes the payment to the party..

-Income Type Tax Rate Rent in relation to immovable property situated in the Maldives 10% Royalty 10% Interest (except interest received by a bank or non-banking financial institution approved by Commissioner General of Taxation in Maldives) 10% Dividends 10% Fees for technical services (FTS) 10% Commissions received in respect of services provided in the Maldives 10% Income received in respect of performances in the Maldives by public entertainers 10% Income received for carrying out research and development in the Maldives 10% Insurance premium 10% Income received by a contractor 5% However it should be noted that, the Government of Maldives and Government of the United Arab Emirates signed a DTAA where certain payments subject to withholding tax is exempt when they are made between residents of the countries and the party does not have a permanent establishment in the other country.
+Income Type Tax Rate Rent in relation to immovable property situated in the Maldives 10% Royalty 10% Interest (except interest received by a bank or non-banking financial institution approved by Commissioner General of Taxation in Maldives) 10% Dividends 10% Fees for technical services (FTS) 10% Commissions received in respect of services provided in the Maldives 10% Income received in respect of performances in the Maldives by public entertainers 10% Income received for carrying out research and development in the Maldives 10% Insurance premium 10% Income received by a contractor 5% However, it should be noted that, the Government of Maldives and Government of the United Arab Emirates signed a DTAA where certain payments subject to withholding tax is exempt when they are made between residents of the countries and the party does not have a PE in the other country.

 -